-Android devices are about to learn some new tricks.
-Google has unveiled the next version of Android, now known as Android Oreo, and gave us additional details on when we can expect to get the updated version of Android.
-The announcement caps off a summer of updates to the Android O beta, in which we learned a lot about what's coming to Android phones.
-The update starts with better battery life and increased performance and will also include new security measures, easier text selection and a picture-in-picture feature for improved multitasking.
-Here's what Android O will do for you when it becomes available for your phone.
+Android phones and tablets are about to learn some new tricks.
+Google has released the next version of Android.
+The Android Oreo update starts with better battery life and increased performance and will also include new security measures, easier text selection and a picture-in-picture feature for improved multitasking.
+Here's what Android Oreo will do for you when it becomes available for your phone, including some tricks coming just to Google's Pixel smartphones.
 (Image Credit: Google)

 Once Android Oreo hits your phone, expect improved battery life, thanks to Google's Vitals initiative.
 Google's adding what it calls "wise limits" to create automatic caps for what apps can do in the background.
 These limits will curtail excessive use of background services and location updates, so your apps won't be able to do too much damage to your battery when you're not using them.